 Each Biosimilar CAP within a project is identified by an internal EDQM code (CAP 20xx/Y) and its EU number.
 The EDQM coding system makes it possible to distinguish between different trade name products, thus ensuring easy traceability of the test samples.

-Documentation is stored at the EDQM, DBO, in an archive system with restricted access.
+Documentation is stored at the EDQM, in an electronic archive system with restricted access.